 Upwork - Boss Zhipin (BOSS直聘)

-It's the Chinese equivalent to Spotify, the largest music streaming service and source of all evil in the world.
+It's the Chinese equivalent of Spotify, the largest music streaming service and source of all evil in the world.
 Maybe.
 That's for you to decide.
-But yes, in China we're using Ximalaya.
-Meaning "Himalaya" in Chinese — maybe they're aiming for a mountain of content that's worth checking out.
-Audiobooks, podcasts, stand-up comedy, music, news reports, and even radio features all available.
-Their slogan: "everyday spiritual nourishment".
-Who doesn't need some of that, right?
-If you're a creator yourself, feel free to upload your work to the platform as well.
+But yes, in China we're using Wangyiyun YInyue.
+Audiobooks, podcasts, music, news reports, and even radio features are all available.
+If you're a creator, feel free to upload your work to the platform as well.

 Gmail - QQ Mail (QQ邮箱)